ElTinmar/VideoReader/README.md

 | time python3 producer_consumer.py | 100 ms | 10 | No | 0m56,405s |
 | time python3 producer_consumer.py | 100 ms | 15 | No | 1m11,180s |

-* Using SVD as a synthetic load (CPU intensive and already optimized for multicore processing)
+* Using SVD as a synthetic load (CPU intensive, multicore)

 Make sure that numpy is using a multi-threaded BLAS library such as openBLAS.
 On ubuntu

 ```
 sudo apt install libopenblas-base libopenblas-dev
 ```

-should do the trick.

 ``` python
 import numpy as np